robertchase/ergaleia/doc/config.md

 a file.

 ```
-_load(self, path='config', relaxed=False)
+_load(self, path='config', filetype=None, relaxed=False)

     Parameters:
         path     - a file path, file name, file or list
+        filetype - type component of dot-delimited path
         relaxed  - if True, define keys on the fly (see Note 4)

     Return:
         self